oblq/art/README.md

 This repository contains a highly optimized implementation of the Fuzzy ART algorithm, part of the Adaptive Resonance Theory (ART) algorithms family developed by Stephen Grossberg and Gail Carpenter.

-Depending on your CPU, this implementation **can be 15 to 30 times faster than existing Python implementations**.
+Depending on your CPU, this code **can be 15 to 30 times faster than existing Python implementations**.

 ## Features
 - **Unsupervised Learning**: Efficient learning with a single pass.